Susan Farren is the founder of First Responders Resiliency, Inc. as well as a speaker, author, educator.

 After 30 years in EMS, in both the public and private sectors, Susan began focusing on the history and cognitive science of public safety.
 Her research led her to design a program providing psychological and physical resiliency for those who put others lives before their own.

 Ron Shull served 31 years with the Santa Rosa Fire Dept. and retired in 2014 from his position as a fire engineer from the departments busiest station, Station 1.
-He served on the departments union executive board, was a pioneer of the departments wellness and fitness program, and was voted by his peers as firefighter of the year for 2012!
-Ron represents the fire division of First Responders Resiliency, Inc.
+He served on the departments union executive board and was a pioneer of the departments wellness and fitness program.
+Ron was voted by his peers as firefighter of the year for 2012!

 After 5 years on the ambulance as an EMT, supervisor and manager, James Garcia went to work for the Oakland Police Department.
 After working in patrol, he became the subject matter expert and training coordinator for the OPD Crisis Intervention Team.
 James represents the police division of First Responders Resiliency.

 Gary McCalla has more than 30 years experience as a residency trained and board certified emergency medical specialist.
 An ER physician at Santa Rosa Memorial Hospital, Gary is also the medical director for both REACH helicopters and AMR ambulance service in Santa Rosa, CA. With his experience in emergency medicine, as well as training in Cognitive Behavioral Therapy, Gary is an incredible contribution to the evolution of mental well being of health care providers.

 A military veteran, Tod Ceruti is a certified Fire Flex, Veteran Warrior, and prison instructor who teaches a unique form of physical resilience to civilians and prisoners alike.
 Tod’s experience as a military vet, combined with his own incredible journey into physical wellness, is a life altering benefit to anyone who learns from him.